To develop OpenStack into the leading cloud OS choice.

 I work with Aptira’s customers to determine how OpenStack can be used to deliver real benefit to their organisations.
 Through this I gain direct insight into how OpenStack is perceived and used in the wild.

 Aptira has been a member of the Board since its inception.
 We are a startup headquartered in the Asia-Pacific region, and as such bring a different view to the board table on many topics.
 We feel that this diversity of opinion, stemming from our location and size, is of great importance to the quality of the board's work.

 I am committed, as is all of Aptira, to the success of OpenStack across the entire spectrum of the IT industry.
 We will continue to push for positive change to OpenStack at all levels, from the Board down to grassroots organisation and participation.

-OpenStack’s true openness makes it only framework allows anyone to build innovative solutions.
-For this reason, OpenStack’s continued success is important to anyone interested in building large scale IT solutions, myself included.
+OpenStack’s true openness makes it the only software defined infrastructure framework that allows anyone to build innovative solutions.
+For this reason, OpenStack’s continued success is important to anyone interested in building large scale technology solutions, myself included.

-Personally, my contributions to OpenStack’s success have been to continue on with Aptira’s advocacy for diversity and user/customer focus through my participation in the Diversity working group.
+Personally, my contributions to OpenStack’s success have been to continue on with Aptira’s advocacy for diversity and user/customer focus.
 If successful at this election, I will be continuing to build on the long history of contributions that Aptira has made to OpenStack at the Board level:

 - championing Travel Support for Summit attendees

 - calling for certification of Training services and outcomes

 I have sat on the Board of the Foundation since assuming Aptira’s seat in May 2015, during which time I have participated in a number of initiatives that the Board has initiated, most recently on the initial Diversity Survey.

 The experience of working with the Board this year reinforces a key feature of my previous experiences.
 A successful organisation must actively listen to it’s constituents and its customers/consumers and constantly realign itself to best serve their needs.